2018 edition (Theses and papers from 2018) – Details

 Interested to attend or to submit a paper?
 Contact firstname.lastname@example.org

-Registration to attend the event takes place on the Activities page of the website.
+Registration to attend the event takes place on the Activities page of the website and is mandatory for the audience, but also for the candidates.

 On Thursday, February 25, the BNS YG (Belgian Nuclear Society, Young Generation section) Scientific Contest took place.
 It aims at encouraging young scientists or engineers in the nuclear field, in its broadest sense, with a yearly contest for the best master thesis or scientific paper related to nuclear applications.
 In total, 14 manuscripts were submitted, among which 4 master theses.
 The scientific level of these manuscripts was particularly high this year!